-To protect students' privacy and to ensure that the report data is meaningful, student reports are only produced if more than 5 students respond to the survey.
+To protect students' privacy and to ensure that the report data is meaningful, student reports are only produced once a minimum of 5 responses have been submitted to the survey.
 If your school is very small or you have less than 5 students completing the survey, we suggest you use the questions in the survey as a starting point for discussions which can feed into the review process.

 Inclusive Practices School Review Profile (SRP)

-Only one School Review Profile (SRP) should be completed for each school.
+Only one School Review Profile (SRP) response should be submitted for each school.
 It is an audit tool designed to support school staff to summarise data from the three surveys.
 It aims to assist schools to identify areas of strength as well as next steps.

 The process of completing the SRP is as important as the content.
 The tool is intended to encourage dialogue between members of the school community.

 The SRP has 100 questions.
 Most of these are parallel versions of questions in the Staff, Community and Student surveys.
-It is up to your school how you complete the SRP, but the IPT support information provides your school with some ideas about a suggested process, See Guidelines for completing the School Review Profile.
+Aside from only one response being required and submitted online only, it is up to your school how you complete the SRP.
+The IPT support information provides your school with some ideas about a suggested process, See Guidelines for completing the School Review Profile.

-As long the number of people that complete each type of survey is greater than 5 (to ensure anonymity) a report will be produced.
+As long as a survey has a minimum of 5 responses (to ensure anonymity), a report will be produced in live time.
 Schools with less than 5 people for each type of survey are advised to use the printed surveys as a starting point for a discussion that can contribute to the review process.